 The parameters in this group allow the selection of 1-5 signals for monitoring in the two control panel readout screens.
 These screens are visible in the panel's home screen, which can be accessed by pressing the "Home"-button (the house icon).
-Readout Screen 1 will appear first.
-By navigating downwards with the arrow-buttons, Readout Screen 2 will appear.
+Readout Screen 1 appears first.
+By navigating downwards with the arrow buttons, Readout Screen 2 appears.